 Villa NCR

-Although the brand is present in India since 2000, seeing the immense market potential that India has to offer, Profine India Window technology started the state of the art extrusion facility in India in 2013 in Vadodara, Gujarat.
-The company also manufactures UPVC window in Vadodara and supplies to various countries.
+Although the brand has been present in India since 2000, seeing the immense market potential that India has to offer, Profine India Window Technology started the state-of-the-art extrusion facility in India in 2013 in Vadodara, Gujarat.
+The company also manufactures UPVC windows in Vadodara and supplies them to various countries.

 During our recent interaction with the Profine group owner & CEO Dr. Peter Mrosik and Mr Robert Thiroff, who’s the combined Managing director for Profine in various countries of the world including India, North America, Australia, China and the UK, WFM sought insight into the history of the company, the thought process behind the brand establishment in India and their approach to satisfying the tough Indian consumer.